ptomulik/testmd/rst/README.rst

 More details
 ------------

-The extension adds three filter actions, which you may use to configure custom Thunderbird filters to resubmit spam samples.
+The extension defines three new filter actions, which you may use to configure custom Thunderbird filters to resubmit spam samples.
 The filter actions are:

 - **Resubmit - Send Now (Template)**,
 - **Resubmit - Send Later (Template)**, and